Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 The bed and breakfast rule is designed to prevent tax avoidance through wash sales, where an investor sells an asset and buys it back within a short period to realise a tax benefit.

-The rule was originally designed with traditional finance assets in mind like stocks and shares.
-As HMRC treats cryptocurrency the same for capital gains tax purposes, the same rules apply, but because of the volatile nature of crypto and volume of transactions this can become complex.
+The rule was originally designed with traditional finance assets like stocks and shares in mind.
+As HMRC treats cryptocurrency the same for capital gains tax purposes, the same rules apply, but because of the volatile nature of crypto and high volume of transactions, bed and breakfasting can become complex.

 HMRC pooling and matching rules

-HMRC uses a concept called pooling for calculating CGT on property like shares, and this also applies to cryptoassets.
-Rather than tracking the cost of every acquisition individually, all purchases of the same asset are pooled together to form a single allowable cost.
+HMRC uses a concept called pooling for calculating CGT on property like shares, it also applies to cryptoassets.
+Instead of tracking the cost of every acquisition individually and matching this to the specific asset disposed of, all acquisitions of the same asset are pooled together to form a single allowable cost.

 Each asset has its own Section 104 pool.
 This means every time you acquire a cryptoasset, its fair market value at the time of receipt, contributes to the average cost of your section 104 pool.